thedevdojo/wave/wave/docs/concepts/structure.md

 - **docs** -
 This folder contains the documentation files.
 The files from which you are reading right now.

+- **resources** -
+This folder contains a few shared views used by Wave.

 - **routes** -
 This folder contains the routes defined for our wave application.
 You will see the web routes located at `wave/routes/web.php` and the API routes located at `/wave/routes/api.php`, go ahead and feel free to take a look at the defined routes.